The physical origin of positive metallicity radial gradients in high-redshift galaxies: insights from the FIRE-2 cosmological hydrodynamic simulations: Introduction

 The metallicity radial gradient is widely used to study the spatial distribution of metals in galaxies.
 Analyzing its response to feedback mechanisms helps us reveal the role these processes play in regulating galactic evolution.
 Since \cite{Searle1971}, it has been known that galaxies in the present-day universe are more inclined to show negative gas-phase metallicity gradients, implying that gas is more metal-enriched in the inner galaxy \citep[e.g.][]{Zaritsky1994, vanZee1998}.
 Typically, galaxies exhibit negative metallicity gradients, characterized by a decrease in metallicity with increasing radial distance from the galactic center.
 Since the density of stars declines more steeply than that of gas, there is a gradual decrease of metallicity in the stellar regions as the radius increases \citep{Ho2015, Ma2017}.
 While \cite{WangEC2022_Accretion} established a metal enrichment model which simplified the accretion mechanisms of galactic disks.
-This model demonstrates that the negative metallicity gradient is actually facilitated by the inflow of cold gas, providing a different perspective. \cite{Boardman2022} found that galaxies with larger physical extents at a given stellar mass ($>10\rm M_\odot$) tend to have steeper metallicity gradients, which suggests that galactic feedback significantly shapes these gradients over extended timescales, reflecting the prolonged evolutionary history of these galaxies \citep{Gibson2013, Hemler2021, Acharyya2024arXiv}.
-According to \cite{Bellardini2021, Bellardini2022}, as galaxies evolve, their disks gradually become rotationally supported, which restricts the radial mixing of metals in gas, leading to a gradual steepening of the radial metallicity gradients over time \citep[also see][for the very recent observational evidence from the MSA-3D survey]{juMSA3DMetallicityGradients2024}.
+This model demonstrates that the negative metallicity gradient is actually facilitated by the inflow of cold gas, providing a different perspective. \cite{Boardman2022} found that galaxies with larger physical extents at a given stellar mass ($>10\rm M_\odot$) tend to have steeper metallicity gradients, which suggests that galactic feedback significantly shapes these gradients over extended timescales, reflecting the prolonged evolutionary history of these galaxies. \citet{Stinson2010, Brook2012, pilkingtonMetallicityGradientsDisks2012, Gibson2013} analyzed the variation of metallicity gradients under two distinct feedback models, demonstrating that the "enhanced" feedback model (MaGICC) yields flatter gradients compared to the "conservative" feedback model (MUGS).
+FOGGIE \citep{Peeples2019} exhibit a progressive flattening of their gradients as they evolve\citep{Acharyya2024arXiv}, similar to MUGS.
+TNG50 \citep{Marinacci2018,Naiman2018,Springel2018,Pillepich2018,Nelson2018} and EAGLE \citep{Crain2015,Schaye2015,McAlpine2016} indicates that galaxy metallicity gradients depend on multiple properties, with more massive galaxies exhibiting flatter gradients and lower mass galaxies showing greater fluctuations \citep{Hemler2021,Tissera2022}. \citep{Garcia2025} conducted a study of galaxies spanning a broad mass and redshift range in the EAGLE, Illustris, IllustrisTNG, and SIMBA simulations, and suggested that the similarly implemented smooth stellar feedback models in these simulations may lack the strength necessary for efficient metal mixing. \citet{Tapia2025} highlight the complex interplay between internal dynamics and external gas flows in shaping metallicity distributions, and suggest that disk dynamics can play a significant role in the suppression or modification of metallicity gradients.
+According to \cite{Bellardini2021, Bellardini2022}, as galaxies evolve, their disks gradually become rotationally supported, which restricts the radial mixing of metals in gas, leading to a gradual steepening of the radial metallicity gradients over time \citep[also see][for the very recent observational evidence from the MSA-3D survey]{Ju2024arXiv}.
+Strong and weak feedback models yield markedly different outcomes, and the underlying physical processes further influence the evolution of metallicity gradients.